Thomasmclean993/Bujo/Projects/blog/Set.md

 I had a problem.
 After some of my longer work days, my fingers and waist would be swore.
-As my llo
+I figured it was from typing alot.
+So I would purposely slow down and soften my typing to help my hands outside of work.
+My hobbies didn't help.
+I'm a forever Game master and I program as a hobby.
+So to say, I triple the average number of words a person types in a day, would be a low estimate.
+Can't really stop typing as a dev and I'm a forever DM, so essays will remain a thing.
+I guess I can dive into to world of ergo split keyboards to five it (Simling face).

+After trying some methods recommended by my doctor, hand stretchs improved hand placement and technique.
+I improved my waist pain.
+I can say once every few months, they will become swore but waist weakness was a thing of the past.
+The finger pain remained an issue.
+That is when I decided to research ergonomic keyboards.

+There are a few